‘General Hospital’ Teases That Carly’s Pregnancy Surprise May Be Too Much For Sonny

 That means if this pregnancy goes well, there will be an abundance of little ones filling the Corinthos household.
 Avery is still quite young and she is living with Sonny instead of Ava.
 Add in Jonah, their first grandchild that they think died last year, and there will be many pitter-patters of little feet running around once Michael gets his son back.

-General Hospital fans were suspicious of Carly being the one who was pregnant after a teaser that a couple in Port Charles was going to have a Valentine’s surprise was released.
+General Hospital fans were suspicious of Carly being the one who was pregnant after a teaser that a couple in Port Charles was going to have a Valentine surprise was released.
 According to a previous report by the Inquisitr, there were plenty of hints on social media that were posted.

 What will everyone’s reaction be when they hear the news?
-Keep watching General Hospital in the coming weeks to see how this story line will play out.
+Keep watching General Hospital in the coming weeks to see how this storyline will play out.